kosyfrances/kosyfrances.github.io/_posts/2017-07-20-rundeck-zabbix.markdown

 This can be gotten from `RUNDECK_URL:PORT_NUMBER/user/profile`

 ## Map Zabbix hosts to Rundeck nodes
 Rundeck uses a resource document to declare the resource models used by a project to define the set of Nodes that are available.
-This file is usually found in `/etc/rundeck/projects/project_name/` in the Rundeck server.
+This file is usually found in `/etc/rundeck/projects/project_name/` or `/var/rundeck/projects/project_name` in the Rundeck server.
 We will be using the yaml resource format in this case.

 Create a file called resource.yml on your local machine.
 We will dump our mapping of Zabbix hosts to the file and eventually copy it over to Rundeck.